-- 1. Obtain a signed consent form to administer any over-thecounter, homeopathic or natural, and prescription medications.
+- Obtain a signed consent form to administer any over-the-counter, homeopathic or natural, and prescription medications.
 This form must specify dosage, times, and dates to be administered.
-Consent forms for prescription medications must have a physician's signature on them, and we may also require a physician's signature on requests to administer over the counter medications. - 2.
-Dispose of any unused medication and/or any medication that is left with us past the date specified on the consent form.
-(We cannot keep medicine without an up-to-date, signed consent.) - 3.
-Dispense only medications that are in their original, labeled containers, with a pharmacy label if prescription medication.
+Consent forms for prescription medications must have a physician's signature on them, and we may also require a physician's signature on requests to administer over-the-counter medications. - 2.
+Dispose of any unused medication and/or medication that is left with us past the date specified on the consent form.
+(We cannot keep medicine without an up-to-date, signed consent). - 3.
+Dispense only medications that are in their original, labeled containers (with pharmacy if prescription medication).
 We cannot keep any medication that is brought in any other container.

-Sunscreen, hand sanitizer, hand lotion, diaper rash ointment, bug spray, and lip balm are considered to be medications by the North Carolina Division of Child Development.
-We must obtain a separate permission form, signed by the parent/guardian, in order to use these items on your child.
+Sunscreen, hand lotion, diaper rash ointment, bug spray, and lip balm are considered to be medications by the North Carolina Division of Child Development.
+We must obtain separate permission forms, signed by the parent/guardian, in order to use these items on your child.
 This form is in effect for one year from the date it is signed.
 These items must be stored in a locked cabinet in your child's classroom.
 If these items are found in the child's cubby, the teacher will label and lock the item.